AbijeetP/demo-portal/SideBar/README.md

 The idea of this page is to demonstrate to our end clients our technical prowess.

-## Angular Material
+## Sidebar

+### Page Description
+The Sidebar page using bootstrap to make the UI for the sidebar

+In this page you can we will see the design of the sidebar using Bootstrap.
+We use nicescroll plugin to show scroll bar for the sidebar.
+This is a re-usable component.

-To get you started you can simply clone the repository, move up to the AngularMaterial folder and install the dependencies:
+To get you started you can simply clone the repository, move up to the Sidebar folder and install the dependencies:

 ```
-cd demo-portal/AngularMaterial
+cd demo-portal/Sidebar
 npm install

 ```

 ### Prerequisites